UX Case Study #2

 Calculator with Added Fields and Notes (Wireframe)

-Since family coverage wasn't offered, we designed a new feature allowing users to invite their spouse to apply for their own coverage.
+Term Life was the only Parachute product that did not offer spousal or family coverage.
+Rather than simply removing the option, we designed a new feature that allowed users to invite their spouse to apply for their own coverage.

 New Invite Spouse Feature (Wireframe)